Mississippi Forestry Consulting FAQs

 What is timber stand improvement?

-Timber stand improvement are various techniques employed in your forest to improve the quality and production of your timber.
-Often this involves thinning, herbicide application, prescribed burns, and other methods of managing certain trees to enhance forest health, growth, and future revenue.
+Timber stand improvement is the set of techniques employed in your forest to improve the quality and production of your timber.
+Often, this involves thinning, herbicide application, prescribed burns, and other methods to manage certain trees and enhance forest health, growth, and future revenue.

 What are the benefits of developing a forestry management plan for my timberland?